Love to travel the world? Want to change the world? Call us at 212.885.0878

 Cost Includes: ground transportation, hotel accommodations, meals, site visits, guides, and processing fees; they do not include cost of airfare between countries or transatlantic flights.
 Costs represent real expenses for JDC.

-Participation requires a meaningful gift (minimum $5,000 USD) per person to help support JDC’s GRID: Disaster Relief, Recovery, and Development Programs.
-JDC Board Members and 2019 Ambassadors are excluded from this requirement.
+Participation requires a meaningful gift (minimum $5,000 USD per person) to help support JDC’s rescue, relief, and renewal programs around the world.
+JDC Board Members and 2018 Ambassadors are exempt.
 Please contact us for more information.

 *Trips subject to change